arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 IntelliTrace provides the ability to collect data about an application while it is executing.
 When you enable IntelliTrace, it records key code execution and environment data and then allows you to replay this data from within Visual Studio, stepping through the same code that executes in the cloud.

-When you deploy a service to Windows Azure from within Visual Studio, you can enable IntelliTrace debugging to package the necessary IntelliTrace files along with an agent that Visual Studio will communicate with to retrieve the IntelliTrace data.
+When you deploy a service to Microsoft Azure from within Visual Studio, you can enable IntelliTrace debugging to package the necessary IntelliTrace files along with an agent that Visual Studio will communicate with to retrieve the IntelliTrace data.
 Once enabled, IntelliTrace operates in the background, collecting information about the running service.

 You can customize the basic IntelliTrace configuration specifying which events to log, whether to collect call information, which modules and processes to collect logs for, and how much space to allocate to the recording (the default size being 250 MB).

 The collected information is saved to an IntelliTrace file, which you can open later to start troubleshooting the problem.
 This information lets you step back in time to see what happened in the application and which events led to a crash.

-In this exercise, you will explore the use of IntelliTrace to diagnose a role start-up failure while deploying the Fabrikam Insurance application to Windows Azure.
+In this exercise, you will explore the use of IntelliTrace to diagnose a role start-up failure while deploying the Fabrikam Insurance application to Microsoft Azure.

 > **Note:** IntelliTrace debugging is intended for debug scenarios only and should not be used for a production deployment.

 <a name="Ex3Task1"></a>
 #### Task 1 - Deploying the Application with IntelliTrace Enabled ####

-In this task, you will publish the FabrikamInsurance application to Windows Azure directly from Visual Studio with the IntelliTrace feature enabled.
+In this task, you will publish the FabrikamInsurance application to Microsoft Azure directly from Visual Studio with the IntelliTrace feature enabled.

 1. Open **Microsoft Visual Studio Ultimate 2013**.